Weed and brush Control

 During the summer months the ASB staff is kept busy by spraying around 500 roadside miles annually.
 This control method is used to stop the establishment of such weeds as Common Tansy, ox-eyed daisy, field Scabious, toad flax, Scentless chamomile and Canada or sow Thistle.
 Brush is also sprayed to slow down encroachment on roadsides.

 The County does recognize that not all producers use herbicide on their farm or acreage.
 The County does offer a No-Spray Agreement.
 A No–Spray Agreement is to be signed annually and is only in affect until July 1st annually to control the weeds to the satisfaction of the ASB staff.
 It is up to the landowner to contact the ASB staff if they would like an extension past the 1st of July.
+Please contact our Public Works department for more information on agreements.

 Annually the ASB staff does inspections on our Local Seed cleaning plants stationary and mobile.
 The purpose is to stop the spread of weed seeds and disease.
 Seed lots are inspected to ensure they are clean of weed seeds and that seed lots are protect from seed lot contamination.